Version 6 - 10/03/2026 - Add final relay details

 Organiser.

-There may be a photographer at this event and at the prize giving
+There may be a photographer at this event and at the prize

-the BOK website after the event.
+available on the BOK website after the event.

 Please contact the organiser if you or any member of your family